cyscale/cyscale.com/src/markdown/blog/2022-10-19-aws-soc-2-compliance-checklist-a-detailed-guide.md

 ### Creates and Maintains Records of System Storage Activities

-This control, located under the “Processing Integrity” criteria, checks if logging is implemented in your cloud environment.
+This criteria, located under the “Processing Integrity” criteria, checks if logging is implemented in your cloud environment.

 By logging all user activities, you can: